raul-estevez/eepromIHEX/README.md

 ## Installation

-For installing, clone this repository to your computer, enter in the folder eepromIHEX and type "make", then "make install" as root.
+For installing, clone this repository to your computer (or download from the release page), enter in the folder eepromIHEX and type "make", then "make install" as root.

 ```bash